f3-factory/F3com-data/cache/main.md

 like [setting hive keys](base#set), [HTTP responses](base#caching), DB queries or JS/CSS minification.
 There is also a good [user guide section about caching](optimization#cache-engine) you really should have read.

 The Cache engine is deactivated by default.
-To activate it, using an auto-detected cache backend, set the [CACHE](quick-reference#cache) system var to `TRUE`.
+To activate it using an auto-detected cache backend, set the [CACHE](quick-reference#cache) system var to `TRUE`.
 See [load()](cache#load) function for additional configuration.